 Skyline views and Ride the Slide Combo

 |Senior/Student*||£ 13.50||£ 15.50|

 |Family Ticket**||£ 52||£ 54|

-The park was huge and surely it is a great place to relax when the sun is out.
-I hope the Orbit Admission cost comes down and then I will go inside it one day.
-For sure, families who are looking for a day out and tourists who are looking at some remarkable views of the city you must go and enjoy the views.
+The park was massive and a great place to relax when the sun is out.
+I hope the Orbit Admission cost comes down and then I will go explore it one day.
+For sure, families who are looking for a day out and tourists who are looking at some remarkable views of the city must go and enjoy the views.
 Make sure you go to the park on a sunny day.
-I went on a cloudy day and its not justice to the parks beauty.
-The park is also a nice place for cyclists.
-If you are shot on food supplies Westfield Shopping centre is right behind you to grab the snacks and treats.
+I went on a cloudy day and it does not do justice to the park’s beauty.
+A park is also a nice place for cyclists.
+If you are short on food supplies Westfield Shopping centre is right behind you to grab the snacks and treats.